 - Excellent command of grammar, punctuation, usage, and editorial style

-- Extensive knowledge of The ACS Style Guide, Scientific Style and Format, and The Chicago Manual of Style; familiarity with The AMA Manual of Style and Publication Manual of the American Psychological Association
+- Extensive knowledge of The ACS Style Guide, Scientific Style and Format, The Chicago Manual of Style, and AMA Manual of Style; familiarity with Publication Manual of the American Psychological Association

 - Expertise in editing and coding electronic manuscripts in Microsoft Word, creating custom templates, and writing Word macros to automate repetitive tasks